numpy/numpy/doc/source/user/absolute_beginners.rst

 **Delete**

-You can delete an element with np.delete.
+You can delete an element with **np.delete()**.
+If you want to delete the element in position 1 of your array "arr," you can run:

 ::

-  # Delete the element in position 1
   np.delete(arr, 1)

 **Output**